Vasall/vasall/README.md

 This is only the client-application which requires a server to run.
 For several reasons the server-application will stay private.
-THE SERVER IS CURRENTLY DOWN!
+THE SERVER IS CURRENTLY UNAVAILABLE!

 ## INSTALLATION